Are you an LPC Associate and/or LMFT Associate looking for a LPC and/or LMFT Clinical Supervisor? Well, hello there, and welcome.

 So, why me?

-I am a Board Approved Supervisor for LPC and LMFT and I am also an AAMFT Supervisor, a national designation that requires higher standards above and beyond Texas Board licensure.
-Also, I provide clinical supervision to graduate student interns through Capital Area Counseling, providing more valuable collaboration with fantastic community resources.
+I am a Board Approved Clinical Supervisor for LPC and LMFT and I am also an AAMFT Supervisor, a national designation that requires higher standards above and beyond Texas Board licensure.

-I can’t tell you how excited I am to offer clinical supervision for LPC interns and LMFT associates.
+I can’t tell you how excited I am to offer clinical supervision for LPC Associates and LMFT Associates.
 I believe that one of the ways our community can provide the best services to clients is through positive collaboration and support to new and current therapists.
 I value our work together as one that ultimately creates a stronger, more vibrant community.

 Requirements for Supervision